Wisconsin's 41st Assembly district

-The 41st Assembly District of Wisconsin is one of 99 districts in the Wisconsin State Assembly.
-Located in central Wisconsin, the district comprises most of Marquette County, as well as the northern half of Green Lake County and the southern half of Adams County, and parts of northwest Columbia County and southeast Waushara County.
-The district includes the cities of Adams, Berlin, Green Lake, Portage, Princeton, and Wisconsin Dells, as well as the villages of Friendship, Lake Delton, Neshkoro, Oxford, and Westfield.
-It also contains the Dells of the Wisconsin River State Natural Area, Mirror Lake State Park, Summerton Bog, the Mt.
+The 41st Assembly district of Wisconsin is one of 99 districts in the Wisconsin State Assembly.
+Located in west-central Wisconsin, the district comprises all of Richland County, much of the north half of Sauk County, and parts of southern Juneau County, southern Adams County, and northwest Columbia County.
+It includes the cities of Reedsburg, Richland Center, and Wisconsin Dells, and the villages of Boaz, Cazenovia, Ironton, La Valle, Lake Delton, Lime Ridge, Loganville, Lone Rock, Lyndon Station, North Freedom, Rock Springs, Union Center, Viola, Wonewoc, and Yuba.
+The district also contains the Dells of the Wisconsin River State Natural Area, Mirror Lake State Park, Dell Creek State Wildlife Area, the Mt.
 Olympus Water & Theme Park, and the Noah's Ark Water Park.
-The seat is represented by Republican Alex Dallman since January 2021.
+The seat is represented by Republican Tony Kurtz since January 2025; Kurtz previously represented the 50th district from 2019 to 2025.

 The 41st Assembly district is located within Wisconsin's 14th Senate district, along with the 40th and 42nd Assembly districts.